CenturyLinkCloud/PublicKB/Cloud Application Manager/Automating Deployments/template-box.md

 ### Deploy Using Terraform Templates

-The Cloud Application Manager Terraform Template box allows you to apply any Terraform configuration files on Amazon Web Services, Microsoft Azure, Google Cloud Platform and CenturyLink Cloud using Cloud Application Manager.
+A Terraform Template box allows you to apply a **Terraform version 0.11** configuration consisting of one or many files on the following Providers:
+-  Amazon Web Services
+-  CenturyLink Cloud
+-  CenturyLink Private Cloud on VMware Cloud Foundation
+-  Google Cloud Platform
+-  Microsoft Azure
+-  VMware vCenter/vSphere
+-  VMware vCloud Director

 This feature provides you with the ability to use the power of Cloud Application Manager (instance history, Lifecycle Editor, bindings, box versioning) combined with any service supported by Terraform.

-To learn more about:
+#### To learn more about Terraform

-In order to understand Terraform configurations see [here](https://www.terraform.io/docs/configuration/index.html).
+In order to understand Terraform's configurations language see [Terraform 0.11 documentation here](https://www.terraform.io/docs/configuration-0-11/index.html).
+Currently Cloud Application Manager can deploy **Terraform version 0.11** templates.

 For more information on how to use Terraform with Cloud Application Manager, go to [Terraform templates](../Automating Deployments/terraform-template-box.md).